Skip to content

 You can watch boxing highlights for free across several platforms.

-The BBC offers highlights through the BBC Sport website, app and BBC iPlayer.
-A valid TV licence is required to access this content.
+The BBC may offer boxing coverage and highlights through the BBC Sport website, app and BBC iPlayer, depending on the event.

 YouTube also hosts a wide range of free boxing highlights, including official clips from broadcasters and promoters.
 This option does not require a subscription and often includes shorter, more flexible highlight packages.